CoreySMartin/CoreySMartin.github.io/index.md

 layout: default
 title: Corey Mart.in
 ---
-# Welcome to CoreyMart.in: the personal website of Corey Martin
+# Welcome to coreymart.in: the personal website of Corey Martin